MartinPetkov/GCTF2021BeginnersQuestWriteups/17-misc-golf/README.md

 * `#!/usr/bin/python3` is almost certainly not necessary.
 This is a [shell directive](https://en.wikipedia.org/wiki/Shebang_(Unix)) and can probably be removed if the file is ran with `python <file>` instead of just `./<file>`.
 * `__all__ = ["encode"]` is used in [module importing](https://stackoverflow.com/questions/44834/can-someone-explain-all-in-python) and can probably be removed if the program directly imports the `encode` function by name.
 * `NUMBERS` is just an array of all the primes up to 7919.
-We can surely generate this instead of having it expanded like this.
+We can surely generate this instead of having then written out like this.
 * The `encode` function must be left as-is and not renamed, judging by the code in `tester.py`.

 (Note: The `#END` at the end is actually necessary when sending it to the server and doesn't contribute to the byte count, so let's ignore it)

 This already gives us some ideas.
 Let's pursue those and see how many bytes we can remove.

-### Hole 1: Remove metadata directives.

-Let's remove the directives are the top.
+Let's remove the directives are the top as those are trivial, and then we'll look at more substantial optimizations.

 ```python
 import struct